 STEP CHANGE IN SAFETY BOARD

-Providing leadership to shape oil and gas industry safety improvements
+Providing leadership to shape energy industry safety improvements

-Step Change in Safety is governed by a board of directors, membership of which is drawn from senior executives within member companies or organisations, all of whom are committed to working to make safety improvements in the oil and gas industry.
+Step Change in Safety is governed by a board of directors, membership of which is drawn from senior executives within member companies or organisations, all of whom are committed to working to make safety improvements in the energy industry.

 Step Change in Safety and its board of directors are governed by articles of association.

-Our board comprises a maximum of ten people and includes one representative of the Health & Safety Executive, one representative of the trade union members, the Executive Director of Step Change in Safety and up to seven representatives from member companies.
+Our board comprises a maximum of ten people and includes one representative of an Energy Company, one representative of a Supply Chain organisation, the CEO of Step Change in Safety and up to seven representatives from member companies.

 The current members of our board are listed below.